smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 **Limited coverage leaves gaps**

 We have extended tests which require more hardware or special tools.
-We cannot used these special assets for every preflight.
+We cannot use these special assets for every preflight.
 We also chose to run more important tests in the preflight and leave more comprehensive validation for the existing CI pipeline.
 This has meant there are gaps in our coverage where issues can sneak in.